- Know the benefits of cardiovascular exercise.

 This is the total amount of air entering the lungs over the course of one minute.

-The equation for minute ventilation is respiratory rate times tidal volume.
+The equation for minute ventilation is respiratory rate times the tidal volume.

 Adults have a minute ventilation of around 6 liters per minute.